gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 Load balancing
 --------------

 Your web nodes should be stateless.

-Put your web nodes behind a load balancer from the beginning, and practice (read: develop automation for) adding and removing nodes.
-It should be completely trivial and safe for you to add nodes whenever you need to, and delete old nodes for any reason.
+Put them behind a load balancer from the beginning, and practice (read: develop automation for) adding and removing them.
+It should be completely trivial and safe for you to add web nodes whenever you need to, and delete old nodes for any reason.

 If your load balancer lets you pick a distribution strategy, minimum number of connections is a safe bet.